EOSIO/eos/Docker/README.md

 ```

 The `blocks` data are stored under `--data-dir` by default, and the wallet files are stored under `--wallet-dir` by default, of course you can change these as you want.

+### About MongoDB Plugin

+Currently, the mongodb plugin is disabled in `config.ini` by default, you have to change it manually in `config.ini` or you can mount a `config.ini` file to `/opt/eosio/bin/data-dir/config.ini` in the docker-compose file.